-Inspired by the call to action by Secretary General Ban Ki-moon in September 2014 and followed up by the Lima Paris Action Agenda (LPAA), 15 transport initiatives were developed by non-state actors in the transport sector that were showcased during COP21 at the Transport Focus event on December 3rd, 2015.
+Inspired by the call to action by Secretary General Ban Ki-moon in September 2014 and followed up by the Lima Paris Action Agenda (LPAA), 15 transport initiatives established by non-state actors in the transport sector were showcased at COP21 in 2015.

 COP21 also decided to appoint High Level Champions (HLC) to “facilitate through strengthened high-level engagement in the period 2016–2020 the successful execution of existing efforts and the scaling-up and introduction of new or strengthened voluntary efforts, initiatives and coalitions”.
 Following the appointment of the first two High Level Champions and the COP 22 in Marrakech, the action agenda was renamed as Marrakech Partnership for Global Climate Action (MPGCA) in November 2016.

-In 2017, six new transport initiatives were formed.
-There are now 21 MPGCA Transport Initiatives which include both passenger and freight transport and touch on all transport sectors and modes.
+Since 2017, 10 more transport initiatives have joined the initial core group showcased via the MPGCA.
+There are now 22 transport initiatives engaging in the UNFCCC via the MPGCA, covering both passenger and freight transport and touch on all transport sectors and modes.

 In addition to the commitments at the global level, it is important to include sub-national and local governments in creating further access to sustainable, low carbon transport.
 Cities can play a significant role in scaling up sustainable, low carbon transport and facilitating transport’s contribution to a low carbon future.
 Since 2012, there has been a substantial increase in the number of initiatives and commitments from cities and mayors on sustainable, low carbon transport including Compact of Mayors, C40 Cities Clean Bus Declaration of Intent and Covenant of Mayors.READ MORE